search ]

 5. Immediately Invoked Function Expressions (IIFE)

 IIFEs are functions that are executed immediately after they are defined.
-These are useful for creating isolated scopes, especially in older JavaScript versions before let
+These are useful for creating isolated scopes, especially in older JavaScript code before let and const were introduced:

 (function() {